dottogotchi/Dottogotchi-Heretical-Study-Companion-/README.md

 # Dottogotchi-Heretical-Study-Companion-
-A tiny Dottore to support you on your journey through academia...whether you decide to burn it down or not The is project was inspired by the Desktop Companion Robot (https://www.instructables.com/Desktop-Companion-Robot/) and its code was used as a base for most  of this project.
+A tiny Dottore to support you on your journey through academia...whether you decide to burn it down or not This project was inspired by the Desktop Companion Robot (https://www.instructables.com/Desktop-Companion-Robot/) and its code was used as a base for most  of this project.

 HARDWARE